-Stocks sink after attack on Saudi oil field
+Stocks slide as oil surges to biggest gain in 11 years

 |CHEVRON CORP.

-Elsewhere, General Motors slumped after United Auto Workers went on strike for the first time in 12 years after the two sides were unable to come to terms on a new contract.
+Elsewhere, General Motors slumped as United Auto Workers went on strike for the first time in 12 years after the two sides were unable to come to terms on a new contract.
 Talks are set to continue on Monday.

 |Ticker